-The areas of focus for safety for 2022 will be the continuous improvement of the EHS Team Leading Indicator KPIs which include: Critical Risk Management - Critical Control Verifications and Inspections, Boart Longyear Integrated Training System ("BITS") assigned training modules, In-Vehicle Monitoring System focused on Driver Behaviour Improvements, and Corrective Action closure metrics.
+The areas of focus for safety for 2023 will be the continuous improvement of the Environmental, Health, and Safety Team Leading Indicator KPIs which include: Critical Risk Management - Critical Control Verifications and Inspections, Boart Longyear Integrated Training System ("BITS") assigned training modules, In-Vehicle Monitoring System focused on Driver Behavior Improvements, and Corrective Action closure metrics.
 A competency training program has been implemented focused on developing and documenting our entry level employee's abilities to perform tasks safely.

-Advancing our Environmental, Social and Governance ("ESG") programme further demonstrating our commitment to sustainability.
-We have a growing ESG programme that is key to reinforcing our industry-leading position and building a sustainable future for the Company and our stakeholders.
-During 2022, we will continue operationalising our ESG programme enabling us to maximise the positive impact we have on our employees, customers, local communities, host governments, natural environments, and shareholders.
+Advancing our Environmental, Social and Governance ("ESG") program further demonstrating our commitment to sustainability.
+We have a growing ESG program that is key to reinforcing our industry-leading position and building a sustainable future for the Company and our stakeholders.
+During 2023, we will continue operationalizing our ESG program enabling us to maximize the positive impact we have on our employees, customers, local communities, host governments, natural environments, and shareholders.